dsoumay/photon/content/en/docs/user-guide/a_b_partition_overview/configuring-ab-partition.md

 You can use the `abupdate init` command to auto-populate all the fields.
 However, it is recommended that you manually enter the fields for better accuracy.

-**Note**: Persistent or shared partitions that exist outside the active and inactive partitions are also supported in the A/B partition system.
+**Note**: Persistent or shared partitions that exist outside the active and inactive partition sets are also supported in the A/B partition system.
 You need not specify the persistent or shared partitions in the configuration files.